Fascinating facts about sunshine – the ultimate source of energy

 Not to mention: solar power is a green energy source.
 The sun’s rays are a completely natural, renewable source of energy.
-By harnessing them to generate electricity, we can create a cleaner energy system in the UK, and move away from nasty fossil fuels.
+By using them to generate electricity, we can create a cleaner energy system in the UK, and move away from fossil fuels.

-With summer beginning, and the summer solstice just around the corner, we decided it’s time to celebrate our favourite ball of gas in the sky.
-Here are 10 fascinating facts about sunlight and solar power – we hope you find them illuminating!
+With summer in full swing, we've decided it’s time to celebrate our favourite ball of gas in the sky.
+Here are some fascinating facts about sunlight and solar power – we hope you find them illuminating!

 1. Bognor Regis is the sunniest place in the UK

-Bognor apparently gets an average of 1940 hours of sunshine a year – more than anywhere else on our overcast island.
-There are a few other places that rival Bognor’s brilliance.
-Folkestone, in Kent, also recently recorded an average of 194 hours of sunshine a month1 (though Bognor has historically been brighter2).
+Bognor apparently gets an average of 1,940 hours of sunshine a year – more than anywhere else on our overcast island.
+There are a few other places that rival Bognor’s brilliance.1

 Hastings and Eastbourne are also contenders, as they both hold the record for the sunniest-ever months, at 383.9 hours.
-Those were one-off events, though, rather than an average3.
+Those were one-off events, though, rather than an average.2

-If it’s heat you’re after, try heading to Margate in the south of England, where the average temperature is around 16 degrees4.
-For British weather, that’s sweltering!
+If it’s heat you’re after, try heading to Margate in the south of England, where the average temperature is around 16 degrees.

 We’re all familiar with the practice of turning the clocks forward by an hour in spring, and back an hour in autumn.
 It marks the change of the seasons, making sure that we get the maximum amount of sunshine during our waking hours.
 But when did it begin?

-Just 3 years ago, while England’s football squad was shooting to the semi-finals in the World Cup, the UK hit sunny new highs in a summer-long heatwave.
-Temperatures regularly hit 30 degrees during the day, with Faversham in Kent experiencing a record-breaking 35.3 degrees in July8.
+Last summer matched the record-breaking temperatures of summer 2018.
+The UK hit sunny new highs in a summer-long heatwave.
+Temperatures regularly hit 30 degrees during the day, with Coningsby in Lincolnshire experiencing a record-breaking 40.3 degrees in July.4

-June 21 is this year’s summer solstice, aka the longest and sunniest day of the year.
+Summer solstice, aka the longest and sunniest day of the year, happens every year around June 21.
 But where does the word ‘solstice’ come from?

 It’s a composite of 2 Latin words: ‘sol’, meaning sun, and ‘sistere’, meaning ‘to stand still’.

-It’s so-named because during the solstice, the sun doesn't seem to move as it normally does.
-Usually, the way the earth is tilted on its axis means that the sun appears higher or lower in the sky each day.
-But on the solstice, and the days surrounding it, the sun seems to sit at the same high point in the sky each day at noon10.
+It’s given this name because during the solstice, the sun doesn't look like it moves as it does the rest of the year.
+Usually, the way the Earth is tilted on its axis means that the sun appears higher or lower in the sky each day.
+But on the solstice, and the days around it, the sun seems to sit at the same high point in the sky each day at noon.5

 Solar energy may seem pretty futuristic, but the scientific idea behind it is actually very old.

-Way back in the 1500s, pioneering polymath Leonardo da Vinci designed a series of what he called ‘burning mirrors’, which could use the sun’s rays to heat water.
-His system was never built, but the designs were the beginning of what we now know as photovoltaic technology – aka, solar panels!
+Way back in the 1500s, Leonardo da Vinci designed a series of what he called ‘burning mirrors’, which could use the sun’s rays to heat water.
+His system was never built, but the designs were the beginning of what we now know as solar panels.

 The sun has always been our ultimate source of energy.
 It nourishes our bodies with vitamin D, it gives life to plants, and keeps our planet warm.
 And now that we’ve figured out how to convert its power into electricity, it’s the provider of green energy that we need to take us into a climate-friendly future.

 According to the International Energy Agency, solar power could make up as much as 27% of the world’s electricity by 2050.
-This would save about 6 billion tonnes of carbon emissions per year11.
+This would save about 6 billion tonnes of carbon emissions per year.6

-An eclipse is when the moon passes between the sun and the earth, obscuring our view of the sun (depending where you’re watching from).
-Back in 2015, you might remember there was a total eclipse, which is when the moon totally covers the sun, plunging daylight into darkness.
+An eclipse is when the moon passes between the sun and the Earth, blocking our view of the sun (depending where you’re watching from).
+Back in 2015, you might remember there was a total eclipse, which is when the moon totally covers the sun, turning daylight to darkness.
 This was visible from northern Scotland.

-Unlike the total solar eclipse of 2015, this year’s eclipse will be ‘annular’.
+Unlike the total solar eclipse of 2015, the next one in 2025 will be ‘annular’.
 That means the moon will only block out part of the sun.
-Here in the UK, it’ll push us into 30% shade.
+Here in the UK, it’ll push us into 40% to 50% shade.

 One of the biggest myths about global warming is that it’s caused by the sun itself.
 This simply isn’t true!

-In the long-distant past, subtle changes in the earth’s path around the sun have led to ice ages.
+In the past, small changes in the Earth’s path around the sun have led to ice ages.
 But this takes many thousands of years.
-The warming we’ve seen because of climate change has happened too fast for it to be caused by these kinds of incremental changes in orbit.
+The warming we’ve seen because of climate change has happened too fast for it to be caused by these kinds of changes in orbit.